Asthma

 • Heart medicines, such as beta blockers, ACE inhibitors, and some diuretics

-• Cholinergic agents that treat glaucoma, Alzheimer’s disease or dementia, and some gut and bladder conditions
+• Cholinergic agents that are used to treat glaucoma, Alzheimer’s disease or dementia, and some gut and bladder conditions

 • Aspirin and non-steroidal anti-inflammatories (NSAIDs)